-Since, from the everlasting judge,
+Since, given by the Eternal judge,

-Given the charisma of a prophet,
+To me the charisma of prophet,

 I read a list of sin and grudge: